Calendar

 With other calendar systems

-You can use other calenders from @internationalized/date to implement a different calendar system.
+You can use other calendars from @internationalized/date to implement a different calendar system.

 Tishri 5781